3.6.1. Rules for drawing locations (organizations)

 3.6.1.1.6

-You can draw temporary items from the Places category (such as dolphinariums, circuses, and so on) on the map if they operate in that location for at least two months.
+You can draw temporary items from the Locations category (such as dolphinariums, circuses, and so on) on the map if they operate in that location for at least two months.
 You can also draw seasonal items that operate in a permanent location during the season (such as Christmas tree lots, melon markets, soft drink kiosks, and so on).

 For example: pop-up markets, mobile stalls moving around the city, shops that deliver goods to settlements on certain days, and so on.